Event Overview

 Visionaries creating breakthrough solutions to expand access, improve affordability, and strengthen outcomes for students and workers.

-For over 16 years, iiBIG has served as a trusted national convener, bringing together senior leaders, policymakers, investors, and innovators to tackle the most pressing challenges—and opportunities—shaping education finance.
-This symposium builds on that legacy, offering a proven platform where insight leads to action and collaboration drives impact.
-By attending, participants will:
+For over 16 years, iiBIG has served as a trusted national convener, bringing together senior leaders, policymakers, investors, lenders, servicers, and innovators to address the most pressing challenges and opportunities shaping the future of education finance.

 Trusted by Industry Leaders Shaping Education Finance in 2025